Aaron98990/ways-of-the-game/fouls.md

 Fouls are physical offenses, generally listed in Law 12, committed against a single opponent including when no contact is made.
-Handball, "makes contact with the ball with a held object", and offside are not considered a foul since it is not against any one opponent.
+Handball, "makes contact with the ball with a held object", taking a restart inncorrectly (e.g bad throw-in, scoring directly when not allowed, etc), and offside are not considered a foul since it is not against any one opponent but are offenses.

 Soccer is a physical sport.
 Not every contact with the opponent is a foul.
 [No foul.](https://youtu.be/xqQqe-LwWXc?feature=shared&t=20m47s)